 The likelihood of burnout decreases when self-care is part of your daily routine — even if you’re working long hours or taking care of elderly parents.
 Your obligation is to add moments of joy and/or peace into each day.

 Small self-care gestures can stop stress from taking over and causing burnout.
 And those same gestures – talking with loved ones for support, being playful, finding things to laugh about, being outside in nature – are also helpful for your general well-being.

 When approached with moment-by-moment loving choices, self-care becomes a mindset, not a destination.
 And burnout falls by the wayside.

-I am a Massachusetts-licensed psychologist in private practice.
+Dr Daniels is a Massachusetts-licensed psychologist, consultant, and coach in private practice.
 If you’re struggling with anxiety and depression and would like to learn more about working with me, please contact me here.